 Do you still have a nursing pillow in the closet?
 How about an activity gym or a Bumbo seat?
 If you’re done adding to your family, it may finally be time to pass these on to newer mamas or donate to those in need.
 And upcycle!
 Add flair to formula or diaper wipe containers for extra storage or paint those baby food containers for a color wheel crayon organizing system.
 Check out more clever ways to upcycle that old baby gear.

 No matter what project you’ve undertaken, little feels better than being on a roll, so start with easy toss-ables, such as anything broken.
 That play purse that lost its handle?
 Those three missing parts that don’t quite add up to anything?
+Crayon stubs you know you'll never melt into little DIY gifts?
 Let it all go and enjoy the immediate breathing room.

-Does anyone else have a storage tote overflowing with stuffed animals the kids rarely play with?
-If your little hoarder is old enough to rise to the task without suddenly growing inseparable with each stuffie you attempt to discard, then this presents a wonderful opportunity to donate those in good condition.
+We'll admit it, this one is going to be a battle, but if your little hoarder is old enough to rise to the task without suddenly growing inseparable with each stuffie you attempt to discard, then this presents a wonderful opportunity to donate those in good condition.
 For a guide to purging the whole gamut of toys, check out this step-by-step plan from Moms Have More Fun.
 We especially love the idea of creating a toy “wardrobe” with mix-and-match potential.

 Kids grow fast in the early years.
-Before we know it, pants are too short and shoes are tight.
-Take an honest stock of what your kid actually wears (oftentimes it’s a few favorite outfits), and purge what’s outgrown, stained or simply not your kid’s style.
-Minimalist mama Allie Casazza has a helpful recipe on just how much of each clothing category we actually need on hand.
+Before we know it, pants are too short and the shoes are tight.
+Take honest stock of what your kid actually wears (oftentimes it’s a few favorite outfits), and purge what’s outgrown, stained or simply not your kid’s style.
+You can even go the capsule wardrobe route, check out our tips on how to make it happen here.

 Royal crowns from birthdays gone by?
 Notebooks long ago scribbled in?
 Coloring books of yesteryear?
 How about all those school Valentines or party favors?
 Take a quick flip through for anything indicative of early artistic genius, then recycle, recycle, recycle.